nicmart/StringTemplate/README.md

 # StringTemplate

 StringTemplate is a very simple string template engine for php.
-I've written it to have a thing like sprintf, but with named and nested substutions.
+I've written it to have a thing like sprintf, but with named and nested substitutions.

 [![Build Status](https://travis-ci.org/nicmart/StringTemplate.png?branch=master)](https://travis-ci.org/nicmart/StringTemplate)